AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/native-pdf-language-variables.md

  *The `copyright-label` added in the header area.*

 Once inserted, a language variable's value in the generated output depends on the language configured in the output preset.
-If your map already has a language defined using the `xml:lang` attribute, and you want the template to use that same language, ensure that **Use map language** option is selected in the output preset instead of selecting a language explicitly.
-View [Language resolution for DITA content vs. output template variables](#language-resolution-for-dita-content-vs-output-template-variables) to learn how a language is resolved based on the type of content it belong to.
+If your map already has a language defined using the `xml:lang` attribute, and you want the template to use that same language, ensure that the **Use map language** option is selected in the output preset instead of selecting a language explicitly.
+View [Language resolution for DITA content vs. output template variables](#language-resolution-for-dita-content-vs-output-template-variables) to learn how a language how a language resolves based on its content type.

 ###  Language resolution for DITA content vs. output template variables